NTIA/scos-sensor/README.md

 rich enough so that multiple sensors can be automated effectively while being simple enough to still be useful for single-sensor deployments.
-For example, by advertising capabilites and location, an owner of multiple sensors can easily filter by frequency range, available actions, or geographic location.
+For example, by advertising capabilites and location, an owner of multiple sensors can easily filter by frequency range, available *actions*, or geographic location.
 Yet, since each sensor hosts its own [Browsable API](#browsable-api), controlling small deployments is as easy as clicking around a website.

-When a task acquires data, that data and a significant amount of metadata are stored in a local database.
+When a *task* acquires data, that data and a significant amount of metadata are stored in a local database.
 The full metadata can be read directly through the self-hosted website or retrieved in plain text via a single API call.
 Our metadata and data format is an extension of, and compatible with, the